-Ultra Short-term Bond funds, which will typically invest in bonds with durations of less than one year, are a sub category of short-term bond funds, which hold bonds with durations of one to three years.
+Ultra Short-term Bond funds, which typically invest in bonds with a duration of less than one year, are a sub category of short-term bond funds, which hold bonds with a duration of one to three years.
 Return rates for ultra short-term bond funds are usually higher than money market funds but lower than short-term bond funds.

 Conservative investors tend to like ultra short-term bond funds because they have lower interest rate sensitivity than short-term bond funds but will typically have higher yields than money market funds.
 However, ultra short-term bond funds have lower relative average returns over time than short-term bond funds and much lower returns than intermediate-term bond funds and long-term bond funds.

 Best Time to Buy Ultra Short-Term Bond Funds

 As the name implies, ultra short-term bond funds are not designed for long-term investing and performance.
 For example, a total bond market index fund would be expected to average a return of around 5% over a 10-year period, whereas an ultra short-term bond fund would do well to average 2%.

 However, bond mutual funds have principal risk, which means that an investor may potentially sell a bond fund for a lower value than they bought it.
 And when interest rates are rising, this risk is increased by a market risk type called interest rate risk.
 So if, in a low interest rate environment, an investor wants to get a yield higher than money market funds but interest rates are expected to rise in the near future, ultra short-term bond funds can be a good idea.

 Other than making the potential error in predicting the movement of interest rates, ultra short-term bond funds are best suited for investing over a relatively short period of time, such as three to six months.